 At Chartlytics, we have your data display needs covered!
-Not only can you find a daily chart, but also a weekly, and monthly chart.
-With our next release, Chartlytics will now also offer the yearly chart.
-And then we will have a celebration, a celeration celebration!
-The Chartlytics suite of charts allows you to examine data that occur as often as daily, up to less frequent data occurring yearly.
+Not only can you find a daily chart, but also a weekly, and monthly chart — and we now also offer the yearly chart!
+The Chartlytics suite of charts allows you to examine data that occur frequently (daily) or need to be reported intermittantly (yearly).

 Some of the previous disability categories have received a great deal of attention, namely autism.
 Even driving down a road you may have encountered a billboard raising awareness as to the prevalence of autism.

 Figure 1.
 A billboard showing prevalence for individuals with autism (from https://ccoarchives.files.wordpress.com/2014/04/autism-speaks-dallas.jpg?w=600)

 For people of a certain age, the number certainly seems incredible.
 I grew up a child of the 70s and the prevalence estimates came for autism came to about 1 per 20,000 (1 student in 20,000 had a diagnosis of autism).
 Today one can find prevalence figures at 1 in 88 and even 1 in 68.
 From my childhood to today, the proportion of children found to have autism has changed dramatically!

 Why the prevalence has grown raises debate.
 Discussing why they have changed would require another blogpost (or three).
 But the data undeniably show a large increase in students receiving the diagnosis of autism.
 Now back to PennData.

 The chart below shows the yearly counts of three different categories of students in the state of Pennsylvania: The total number of all reported disabilities, students with intellectual disabilities (previously reported as Mental Retardation), and students with Autism (previous category also included pervasive developmental disorder).
 As shown by the yearly chart, the data reflect the reality of changes for the disability category autism.